WorleyD/WorleyD.github.io/README.md

 # WorleyD.github.io
-static version of worley-dev for github pages
+A static version of a flask app to host my personal website on github pages.